mparno/fenics-web/source/installation.rst

 The following platforms are officially supported by Dorsal:

-* Debian GNU/Linux testing, unstable
+* Debian GNU/Linux (squeeze/testing, sid/unstable)
 * Fedora 13
 * Gentoo (and Sabayon) Linux
 * Mac OS X (Snow Leopard)
 * openSUSE 11.3
 * Red Hat Enterprise Linux 6
-* Ubuntu 9.10, 10.04 LTS, 10.10
 * Ubuntu (10.04/Lucid and 10.10/Maverick)

 A number of other platforms are supported through user contributions.
 It is easy to extend support to other similar platforms.
-Please let us know if you are interested, and we can work together toward adding this functionality.
+Please let us know if you are interested, and we can work together towards supporting your platform.

 In order to install FEniCS using Dorsal, simply follow these steps: